vanHeemstraSystems/making-of-frame/300/500/README.md

 # 500 - Create the root .czrc file

-Inside the root of the repository https://github.com/creations-global/frame, create a file called ```czrc``` with the following content:
+Inside the root of the repository https://github.com/creations-global/frame, create a file called ```.czrc``` with the following content:

 ```
 {